Questions for you:

 About the image

 The original version was a fairly dull stock image of a hand holding a fan of cards in front of a satellite view of the Earth.
-This reworking was a “five in the morning” moment of inspiration: I laid out some of a pack of cards on my dining table, and took a photo.
-I then used a map of the world to cut out the image in Photoshop.
+This reworking was a “five in the morning” moment of inspiration: I laid out some cards from a pack on my dining table and took a photo.
+I then used a world map to cut out the image in Photoshop.

 Photo montage and photo by Matt Ballantine, 2026